 I am actively engaged in teaching and have twice been shortlisted for the "Best in Faculty - Business" award at the Strathclyde Teaching Excellence Awards.
 I currently co-direct the MSc Financial Technology programme, and teach the newly created Financial Innovations, Applications and Considerations module.
 I have led the honours year Corporate Financing module since joining Strathclyde, and supervise both undergraduate and postgraduate dissertations/projects.

 Prior to commencing my PhD, I worked for four years as a Senior Stock Research Analyst and Index Supervisor at Russell Investments (now FTSE Russell), and undertook an Internship at Merrill Lynch in Illinois during the fall-out of the Global Financial Crisis.
 I have also taught modules at the University of Dundee and worked as a Knowledge Transfer Associate at Bangor University.
 Outside of academia I enjoy athletics and am a keen road, cross-country and hill runner.

 PhD in Accounting and Finance, University of Dundee

 MSc in Investment Analysis, University of Stirling

 BA (Hons) in International Business, Nottingham Trent University

-I am co-director of the MSc Financial Technology at Strathclyde Business School.
-I am also responsible for delivering the Corporate Financing module for honours year students and the Future of Fintech module for the MSc Strategic Fintech.
+I have been co-director of the MSc Financial Technology at Strathclyde Business School since 2019.
+I am also responsible for delivering the Corporate Financing module for honours year students and the Fintech Innovations, Applications and Considerations postgraduate module.
+Each year I supervise end-of-year financial technology projects for postgraduate students, and finance-related undergraduate honours year dissertations.
+I previously taught the Future of Fintech module for the MSc Strategic Fintech in Bahrain.